tigera-solutions/terraform-blueprints/eks-calico-cni-calico-cluster-mesh/README.md

 ## Walk Through

 We'll use Terraform, an infrastructure-as-code tool, to deploy this reference architecture automatically.
-We'll walk you through the deployment process and then demonstrate how to utilize [Egress Gateways with Calico on AWS](https://docs.tigera.io/calico-cloud/networking/egress/egress-gateway-aws)
+We'll walk you through the deployment process and then demonstrate how to utilize [Calico Cluster Mesh on AWS](https://docs.tigera.io/calico-enterprise/latest/multicluster/federation/overview)

 ### Prerequisites: